 • Was a key off-field contributor to Clemson’s offensive success in support staff roles from 2016-21.
 Clemson’s balanced attack resulted in the Tigers being one of only three teams in the country with at least 16,000 cumulative rushing yards and at least 23,000 total passing yards across those six seasons.

-• During his six years on the support staff, helped serve as an additional resource to Quarterbacks Coach Brandon Streeter as Clemson’s quarterback corps produced Heisman Trophy finalists Deshaun Watson and Trevor Lawrence.
+• During his six years on the support staff, helped serve as an additional resource to then-Quarterbacks Coach Brandon Streeter as Clemson’s quarterback corps produced Heisman Trophy finalists Deshaun Watson and Trevor Lawrence.

 • Part of support staff during Lawrence’s career 34-2 record as a starter, as the Georgia native became the winningest quarterback in Clemson history and posted the third-best winning percentage (.944) by a starting quarterback with at least 30 career starts since Division I split in 1978, trailing only Miami’s Ken Dorsey (.950) and USC’s Matt Leinart (.949).
 Lawrence would go on to become the No. 1 pick in the 2021 NFL Draft.

 • Served in both football and administrative support roles in 2020 when he was Director of Player Development & Freshman Transition and played a key role in the on-boarding and assimilation of the highly touted 2020 class into Clemson’s program.

 • Prior to coming to Clemson, was one of South Carolina’s most successful high school coaches during his tenure at Northwestern High School in Rock Hill, S.C.